ian-hamlin/verb-data/README.md

 # verb-data
-A collection of Spanish verbs and conjugations.
+A collection of verbs and conjugations.
 Formatted as JSON for use in a mobile app.

 # Licence
 Text is available under the Creative Commons Attribution-ShareAlike License